yellowmachine/svelte-remote-bind/README.md

     ]
 }

-pass to <ListCats model={person.cats} /> the cats array, and every change handled by useRemoteBind inside <Cat /> to be reflected on person.
-I don't want person to fetch on every change, so I need to have a field on machine state with the last data sent, compare and test if new data is equal or not to latest.
+pass to <ListCats model={person.cats} /> the cats array, and every change handled by useRemoteBind inside <Cat /> to be reflected on person cats, so there's only one source of truth.

 To run tests: